Kids and the COVID-19 Vaccines

 Will my child have long-term side effects from the vaccine?

-There is no vaccine that has caused side effects beginning more than two months after receiving the vaccine.
+No vaccine has caused side effects beginning more than two months after receiving the vaccine.
 All vaccines are made to disintegrate safely in the body.
+COVID-19 vaccines will continue to monitored more intensively than any other vaccine in U.S. history.

-Is it the same as the adult vaccine?
+Is the child’s Pfizer vaccine the same as the adult vaccine?

 Is the dose based on a child’s age or weight?